Davit-G/Creative-Git-Workflows/README.md

 - Large output files will lead to a bad developer experience when switching between branches and downloading / cloning asset files.
 - Not all projects have output items that are easily previewable.
 For example, instead of images / videos / audio, it could be binaries for the demoscene space or something similar, which might be hard to automate collecting previews for in CI.
 - The entire git repo needs to be tracked and stored locally if one wants to observe all the different variations and changes.

+# Non Code Projects, tracked with git

+We could also potentially reuse the same proposal but consider projects which don't have code architecture, created by tools which export to standard data formats such as XML / JSON / etc. In this case, a custom merge strategy would need to be developed per-application which allows someone to combine two different pieces of work together in a desired way in order to resolve a merge conflict.

+For example, we use a visual editor that spits out project data in XML.
+If two different branches have changes to a chunk that significantly change the look of a big UI element, do we want to add both branches together and let the user take elements from them in the visual editor program, and then get left with an entirely unique merged output at the end?
+This wouldn't cover all cases, since in some cases we'd just change small values and parameters to small ui elements, so maybe we'd have to pick between current and incoming changes for every changed chunk that is present.